 - Pupil Premium is a key focus of teaching and learning and plays a crucial part in planning, monitoring and assessment by all classroom teachers.

 - Direct involvement by all stakeholders including our Pupil Premium Link Governor is at the heart of the school’s ethos.

 - Governors, especially our Pupil Premium Link Governor, need to be fully involved in the monitoring and evaluation of the Pupil Premium interventions, analysis and costings.

 Our Pupil Premium lead is Ms Sally Cass.
-Dr Tracey Jones is the Headteacher and the Pupil Premium Governor is Ms Janet Holloway-Smith.
+Dr Tracey Jones is the Principal and the Pupil Premium Governor is Ms Janet Holloway-Smith.

 Please also see our Pupil Premium Strategy Statement, 2016-17.

-If you would like any additional information about Pupil Premium at Lord Grey School, please don’t hesitate to contact the school on 01908 626110.
+If you would like any additional information about Pupil Premium at Lord Grey Academy, please don’t hesitate to contact the school on 01908 626110.